Diamond Shoal Light

-Diamond Shoal Light is an inactive offshore lighthouse marking Diamond Shoals off Cape Hatteras.
+The Diamond Shoal Light is an inactive offshore lighthouse marking Diamond Shoals off Cape Hatteras.

 History

 Diamond Shoals, which extend many miles out from Cape Hatteras, is considered to be one of the most dangerous spots on the Atlantic seaboard.
 While a light was exhibited from the cape itself from 1804, its range was insufficient, and a lightship was stationed on the shoal itself in 1824.
 It was driven off station numerous times, eventually being wrecked near Ocracoke Inlet in 1827.
 Various buoys were placed beginning in 1852, but all were short-lived.

-In 1889 Congress authorized construction of a permanent lighthouse on the shoal, at a cost not to exceed $500,000.
+In 1889, Congress authorized construction of a permanent lighthouse on the shoal, at a cost not to exceed $500,000.
 The firm of Anderson & Barr, which had constructed the Fourteen Foot Bank Light in Delaware Bay in 1885-1887, was awarded the contract.
 A caisson was constructed in Norfolk, Virginia and towed to the site in June 1891.
 It was sunk into the shoal on July 1 and immediately began to tilt due to the sandy bottom and severe scour by the currents.
 Addition of iron plates at the top of the structure merely succeeded in keeping it marginally above water.
 A storm on July 4 drove the work crews away and destroyed the structure.
 Anderson, who supervised the construction, later claimed that the problem was exacerbated by out of date charts with inaccurate soundings.
 In any case, construction was abandoned, and $79,000 of the original appropriation was diverted to the construction of a lightship to replace the failed tower.